Loki season 1: Cast and characters

+Neil Ellice recurs in the season as TVA Hunter D-90, while Jaimie Alexander and Chris Hemsworth have uncredited appearances as Sif and the voice of Throg, respectively.

 Production

 Development

 In November 2018, Disney CEO Bob Iger confirmed that a series centered on Loki was in development for Disney+ from Marvel Studios and that Tom Hiddleston was expected to reprise his role from the Marvel Cinematic Universe (MCU) films.
 Michael Waldron was hired as head writer and executive producer of the series in February 2019, and was also set to write the first episode.
 Waldron felt the series was an opportunity for "chaos and fun", such as connecting Loki to the story of D. B. Cooper, and his pitch to Marvel was to create a "big, crazy, fun time adventure" that would explore a new corner of the MCU and do something unexpected in each episode that would "blow up" the audience's ideas of what the series is.Waldron had assumed the audience was expecting the show to be similar to Quantum Leap, with Loki influencing historical events.
 Kate Herron, a fan of Loki, prepared a 60-page document for her pitch to be the series' director, feeling that a display of passion for the character would differentiate her from more experienced directors that were being considered.
-After developing her pitch during several interviews over Zoom with Marvel Studios executives Kevin Wright and Stephen Broussard, the London-based Herron was flown to Burbank for a meeting with top executives including Feige, Victoria Alonso, and Louis D'Esposito.
+After developing her pitch during several interviews over Zoom with Marvel Studios executives Kevin R. Wright and Stephen Broussard, the London-based Herron was flown to Burbank for a meeting with top executives including Feige, Victoria Alonso, and Louis D'Esposito.
 Wright believed Herron's pitch had a "complete vision" of how to take the ideas for the series and turn them into something "wholly unique" to the MCU.
 In August 2019, Feige met with Herron in London to offer her the job as director for the series.
 Within 48 hours, she flew to New York to meet Hiddleston and discuss the character with him, and then went on to Disney's D23 Expo event where she was announced as director and executive producer.
 Part of Herron's agreement to join the series was ensuring there was gender parity amongst the crew, particularly with the department heads.
 Daniel Kwan and Daniel Scheinert had also been approached to direct the season, but opted to pursue their own film project, Everything Everywhere All at Once (2022), which also dealt with multiversal concepts.